ChatScript/ChatScript/WIKI/README.md

 # ChatScript Guide To Documentation (user guides, tutorials, papers)
-<br>© Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
+<br>Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
 <br>Revision CS7.6

 ChatScript has a lot of documentation in various manuals, so knowing what to read may seem daunting.